romkavt/yandex-money-sdk-php/README.markdown

 }
 ```

 Rest of requests you can use the same way.
-After this example we won't show you check on request success
+After this example we won't show you check on request success.

 #### Operation history and details